moshix/3270BBS/README.md

 <img src="mac3270.jpeg" width="500">

-This is the same code that runs [my Forum3270 BBS](https://www.moshix.tech:3270) for IBM 3270 terminals, [real](https://youtube.com/shorts/deyGhLtKzp8?si=_f4SYaz37xLR54Zj) and emulated.
+This is the same code that runs [my Forum3270 BBS](https://www.moshix.tech:3270)

 Just to make it clear, this BBS need to be accessed with an **IBM 3270 terminal emulator**, not Putty, or telnet.
 A web 3270 emulator is included in 3270BBS.